 It boggles my mind every New Year.
 I mean, I go to bed and – POOF – I wake up and I have to learn to write a new date.
 Which, I probably won’t even fully remember to do until the NEXT New Year, only to have to re-re-learn it again.

 Did you have a super fun New Year’s Eve?
-As I told you over a (few) cranberry cocktails, I spent it A-L-O-N-E because I am a victim of the has-a-husband-who-works-graveyard shift disease and Mr. FFF had to go out and earn the bread.
+As I told you over a (few) cranberry cocktails, I spent it A-L-O-N-E, with a bowl of paleo orange chicken, because I am a victim of the has-a-husband-who-works-graveyard shift disease and Mr. FFF had to go out and earn the bread.
 Or dough?
 Or whatever.